Hiring a Photographer: Expectation vs Reality

 A simple Google search will do it!
 All you'll need to do is type 'photographer near me', hit enter, and be presented with the absolute perfect hero to photograph your event.
 They'll be top of the list - Google can read your mind.
 It won't take more than 2 minutes.
 Everything will be happily ever after ^ ^

 You search 'photographer near me' and you're presented with 10,000,000 results.
 You trawl through the search results one by one, spending hours looking through pages for pet wedding and funeral photographers, photographers that won't travel out of their way, and photographers charging £250 per photo.
 You look through site after site until you realise you're on Google search page 50 and it's 3am!
-Nobody should have to undergo such hell just for a man with a camera.
+Nobody should have to undergo such hell.

 2. Arranging a photoshoot

 They'll have a modern, up-to-date website with a transparent calendar system, which shows the photographer is totally available for the next 6 months straight!
 Simply click your date and reserve it!
 Ah the joy never stops coming!

 You finally find a photographer who seems suitable and affordable.
 Their website, however, was apparently made in the year 1999.
 The links are broken, the background is electric blue, the font is Comic Sans.
 COMIC SANS for god's sake.
 You look past this and try to book.
 There's no pricing, there's no availability.

 Then you see those dreaded words... 'get in touch for pricing and availability'.
 You send the enquiry email, then proceed to sit and twiddle your thumbs for the next 3 weeks.
 Your hair is turning grey when you receive a reply.
 If the photographer unavailable on your shoot date, you must repeat the whole laborious task from step 1.
 If they're actually available, congratulations!
 You may pass to step 3.